WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 For all datasets you work with, these basic steps should be taken as quality control assurance prior to analysis.

-The biggest note is that traditionally, an IC function is created for each `channel`, not all of the images in a dataset.
+Traditionally, an IC function is created for each `channel`, not all of the images in a dataset.
 This is due to different distributions and sizes of the objects in a channel.
-As well, I have noticed myself that for some unknown reason to me, there are patterns of uneven illumination to seem to occur only in images in the same channel, but this is just my experience.
+I have also noticed that patterns of uneven illumination tend to be channel specific.

-If these steps are not performed, you will likely have a hard time finding optimal segmentation parameters and the intensity measurements will not be biologically accurate.
+If these steps are not performed and images are left with uneven illumination, you will likely have a hard time finding optimal segmentation parameters and the intensity measurements will not be biologically accurate.

 **NOW** that you know the steps to determining if IC is needed and/or if an IC method worked, lets get into how to create an IC function through CellProfiler!